 There are a few different tricks that you can use to find cheap trains from Mestre to Rome.
 For example, try to book your trip as far in advance as possible, as tickets tend to become more expensive the closer it gets to your day of departure.
 If you can be flexible with the times and dates that you will be traveling, this will help as well, as it will make it easy for you to select the cheapest ticket that is offered.
 When possible, opt for the journey that has the most transfers or is the slowest, as these are typically more affordable than high-speed or direct trains.

-Passengers board the train most frequently from Venezia Mestre Ospedale, which is located around 1.8 miles (2.9 km) away from the city center, and they get off the train at Roma Termini, located 1 mile (1.6 km) away from the city center.
+Passengers board the train most frequently from Venezia Mestre Ospedale, which is located around 3 miles (4.8 km) away from the city centre, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city centre.

 Here are some other resources that might have the information you need